 - who have complex social needs which affect their wellbeing

-Our Social Prescriber Link Workers at Millway are Bala Mere and Emma Hatfield.
+Our Social Prescriber Link Worker at Millway is Emma Hatfield.

 Mental Health Practitioner

 A significant amount of time within primary care is spent on people who have mental health needs.
-The time that is needed to address these needs can be large, and it is often more appropriate for the patient to see a skilled professional with training in mental health issues than other members of the team.
+The time required to address these needs can be large, and it is often more appropriate for the patient to see a skilled professional with training in mental health issues than other members of the team.
 The Mental Health Practitioner role is designed to work closely with clinicians to assess, diagnose and treat patients with significant mental illness.
-Our Mental Health Practitioner at Millway is Yaa Peasah.
+Our Mental Health Practitioner at Millway is Olan Maligaya.